ecamp/ecamp3/CONTRIBUTING.md

 ## Before submitting pull requests

 * Did cs-fixer run on all changed or new PHP files?
+* Did eslint run on all changed or new JS / Vue files?
 * Are all variables, classes, functions, comments etc. named or written in English?
 * Did the test coverage stay the same or get higher across the project?
 * Are all passwords, credentials and local configuration removed from the code changes?